fetchai/agents-aea/docs/gym-skill.md

 ### Install the skill dependencies

-To install the `gym` package, a dependency of the gym skill, from Pypi run
+To install the `gym` package, a dependency of the gym skill, from PyPI run
 ``` bash
 aea install
 ```